NVIDIA/TensorRT-Model-Optimizer/examples/compress/README.md

 # Compress Algorithm Tutorial

 This tutorial demonstrates how to compress large language models using the compress algorithm based on the [Puzzle paper](https://arxiv.org/abs/2411.19146).
+The goal of the algorithm it to find the most optimal modifications to MLP and attention layers of the model, resulting in a heterogeneous model architecture.
+The supported modifications are:

+- `ffn_intermediate_size`: different FFN intermediate sizes
+- `attention op/noop`: complete removal of attention layers

+To use the Puzzle algorithm effectively, we need to specify the target number of parameters and/or the memory.
+The final stage is based on Mixed-Integer Programming (MIP) algorithm to find the most optimal combination of layer modifications that satisfy the target requirements.

-In this example, we compress the [meta-llama/Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) model by searching for the optimal `ffn_intermediate_size` across MLP layers and `attention op/noop`.
-This results in a heterogeneous architecture while reducing GPU memory usage from 113 GiB to 96 GiB (15% reduction) with less than 1% regression in the token_accuracy_top_10 metric.
+In this example, we compress the [meta-llama/Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) model reducing GPU memory usage from 113 GiB to 96 GiB (15% reduction) with less than 1% regression in the token_accuracy_top_10 metric.

 ## Environment